-Borehole logging of both fast-access holes and boreholes originally drilled for ice cores are needed to fully exploit the histories of climate and ice dynamics preserved within the ice.
+- Borehole logging of both fast-access holes and boreholes originally drilled for ice cores are needed to fully exploit the histories of climate and ice dynamics preserved within the ice.
 For example, temperature logs are used to infer past temperatures and also the geothermal flux; optical logs yield detailed records of dust and volcanic events preserved in the ice; and sonic logs provide continuous record of ice structure through the ice sheet.
-The acquisition of community winches to support borehole logging is a very high priority.

-- Studies of physics and astrophysics (e.g. the now complete IceCube project) make use of polar ice as a clean, stable, low-background and transparent detection medium for observation of sub-atomic particle interactions.
+The acquisition of community winches to support borehole logging is a very high priority. - Studies of physics and astrophysics (e.g. the now complete IceCube project) make use of polar ice as a clean, stable, low-background and transparent detection medium for observation of sub-atomic particle interactions.
 Additional planned projects (e.g. the Askaryan Radio Array) require multiple boreholes at least 150 m deep and 15 cm diameter. - Ice sheets are a quiet platform for seismic monitoring; the South Pole Remote Earth Science and Seismological Observatory has seismic equipment installed in boreholes about 300 m below the surface.
 A similar seismic observation network is planned for the Greenland Ice Sheet.

-Recommended logistical principles
+Recommended life cycle cost and logistical principles

 Although drills already exist that can achieve some science goals, new drilling technologies are needed to accomplish science goals planned for the next decade.
+In the past decade there has been an increase in research proposed by the ice science community but the NSF budget has been generally flat.
 The following guiding principles for developing new drills and technologies are recommended:

-- Designs must be such that the supporting logistical requirements do not impede the execution of the science. - While developing the science requirements, logistical issues such as weight, size, costs, and time for development, must be clearly defined and transparent at the initial stage of planning.
-Scientists and engineers working together through IDPO must assess the impact of changes as they arise during the engineering design and fabrication process.

-- Drills and accompanying technology must be developed with consideration of potential use in future projects.
-The drills and technology must be versatile and adaptable. - Engineering design teams must include individuals with field experience using appropriate ice drilling technology and/or other relevant field experience.
+Designs must be such that the supporting logistical requirements do

+- not impede the execution of the science. - While developing the science requirements, logistical issues such as weight, size, costs, and time for development, must be clearly defined and transparent at the initial stage of planning.
+Scientists and engineers working together through IDPO must assess the impact of changes as they arise during the engineering design and fabrication process. - Drills, major drilling subsystems, and accompanying technology must be developed with consideration of potential use in future projects.
+The drills and technology must be versatile and well documented so that they are adaptable by other engineers. - Major drilling systems (e.g. sondes, winches, control and other major electronics systems) should be fungible to the maximum extent possible.
+Major component inter-changeability, and logistical agility should be considered essential deliverables for all new drilling technology projects. - Engineering design teams must include individuals with field experience using appropriate ice drilling technology and/or other relevant field experience.